FelicianoTech/zoom-mgr/README.md

 ~/zoom-mgr.sh update
 ```

-If a newer version of Zoom is available, download and install it.
+If a newer version of Zoom or Zoom Manager is available, download and install it.

 ## Updating Zoom Manager

+Zoom Manager v0.5.0 and newer (April 16th, 2020) will update itself when running `./zoom-mgr.sh update`.
+Older releases will not.
-At the moment there isn't any separate update command.
-To update Zoom Manager itself (not Zoom), just re-install it with the same instructions from the "Installation" section above.
+For older releases, to update Zoom Manager itself (not Zoom), just re-install it with the same instructions from the "Installation" section above.
 The `chmod` line won't be needed for the upgrade.

+Once you've updated to Zoom Manager v0.5.0 or later, you can update Zoom and Zoom Manager at the same time with the `update` command.

 ## Development